-Crown Land "Top 25" Invasive Plant Species Priorities
+2023 Provincial Public Land "Top 25" Invasive Plant Species Priorities

-The Top 25 list was developed by Invasive Plant Specialists in the Ministry of Forests, Lands, Natural Resource Operation and Rural Development, Ministry of Transportation and Infrastructure, and the BC Parks and is endorsed by the BC Inter-Ministry Invasive Species Working Group.
+The Top 25 list was developed by Invasive Plant Specialists in the Ministry of Forests, Ministry of Transportation and Infrastructure, and BC Parks and is endorsed by the BC Inter-Ministry Invasive Species Working Group.
 The ranking considers each species' current and potential distribution throughout the province and its threat and impacts to people, ecosystems and economic development.
 The list is used as a planning tool to determine funding of management activities throughout the Province for Provincial Public Land.
 Annual regional priority adjustments are then also considered and reflected in annual work plans.